Attraction 3 / 11

 During World War II, allied bombings completely destroyed the Paulskirche together with most of Frankfurt's historic center.
 Because of its historic significance, the Paulskirche was the first building reconstructed after the war.

 Due to cost restraints shortly after the war, the interior was built in a modern style and decoration was kept to a minimum.
-The Paulskirche reopened on the 100th anniversary of Germany's first parliament.
+The Paulskirche reopened on the one hundredth anniversary of Germany’s first parliament.
 Today the building is only used for public functions and special events.